Current masking guidance

 - Do not use public transportation.

 - Cover your mouth and nose with a tissue or sleeve (do not use your hands) when coughing or sneezing.

 - Wear a mask at all times.

 Step 4: Pack for quarantine/isolation.
 After your exam, you may be sent to quarantine/isolation for up to 10 days.
 You should pack what you need for your personal and academic needs, and bring them with you.

 Step 5: Answer the call from contact tracing.
 Participate fully in contact tracing phone call — help to identify anyone else who may have been exposed.

 Any faculty and staff member who is experiencing symptoms of COVID-19 should stay home and call their health care provider to arrange for a symptomatic test, or schedule an appointment at a publicly available COVID-19 testing site.

 You also should contact your supervisor, who will contact Occupational Medicine on your behalf.
 Occupational Medicine will then contact you to determine if you have had close contact with others affiliated with the University.

-For faculty and staff members who are concerned about exposure to the coronavirus and are in the University’s “Return to Work” database, Penn State is offering voluntary asymptomatic testing.
+For faculty and staff members who are concerned about exposure to the coronavirus and are working on campus, Penn State is offering voluntary asymptomatic testing.